 If your department is a member of any national academic or professional societies, make sure the websites of those organizations include a link to your website.

 If you have faculty members on the boards of journals or professional organizations, make sure that their profiles on those websites include links to your department’s website.

 You can probably come up with more ideas for your particular discipline.

 There is one kind of link to avoid: links from link farms.
 Link farms are websites created for the sole purpose of providing inbound links to websites in order to increase their search engine rankings.
 Search engines, quite rightly, see this kind of setup as damaging to their ranking systems and therefore their business.
 For that reason, if Google or another search engine discovers that you are using link farms to increase your search engine rankings, they may decide to un-list your website entirely.
 That would be damaging not only to you, but to the entire IUP website.

-If you have any questions about whether an opportunity to get your website linked to is legitimate or a link farm, please contact the Web Team at email@example.com.
+If you have any questions about whether an opportunity to get your website linked to is legitimate or a link farm, please contact the Digital Team at firstname.lastname@example.org.

 Links may be the most important element of getting good search engine rankings, but there are other best practices to follow.
 There are a lot of little things to get right.

-Much of this work—for instance, the coding of our templates—is handled by the Web Team.
+Much of this work—for instance, the coding of our templates—is handled by the Digital Team.
 Most of other things you need to do are best practices covered elsewhere in this guide: